Investment Banking Recruiting as a First or Second-Year University Student: How to Survive the Insanity

 - Summer After Year #1: Interned in asset management at a local firm.

-- Year #2: Did a school-year internship at a PE fund, completed financial modeling courses, and began a hardcore networking effort midway through the year.
+- Year #2: Did a school-year internship at a PE fund, completed financial modeling courses, and began a hardcore networking effort.

-- Summer After Year #2: Began asking his networking contacts directly about internships the next year, interviewed at bulge-bracket and elite-boutique banks, and won an offer at a top firm for the next summer.
+- Middle-to-End of Year #2: Began asking his networking contacts directly about internships the next year, interviewed at bulge-bracket and elite-boutique banks, and won an offer at a top firm for the next summer.

 Example #2: The Former Pre-Med

 This student entered university intending to go to medical school, but then made a sudden change:

 - Year #1: Started the pre-med track at a non-target school, but did not do so well GPA-wise.